libxsmm/libxsmm/README.md

 make ROW_MAJOR=1
 ```

 By default, LIBXSMM uses the [JIT backend](#jit-backend) which is automatically building optimized code.
-However, one can also statically optimize for particular matrix sizes (M, N, and K values).
-Statically specializing the library for certain matrix sizes can be achieved in the following way:
+However, one can also statically specialize for particular matrix sizes (M, N, and K values):

 ```
 make M="2 4" N="1" K="$(echo $(seq 2 5))"